r-reji/spotify-playlist-clustering/README.md

 #### If you would like to take a look at the playlists generated check out these links.

-The project is written in Python and makes use of the Spotipy which is a Python wrapper for the Spotify Web API.
+The project is written in Python and makes use of Spotipy which is a Python wrapper for the Spotify Web API.

 #### Links: [Playlists](#playlist-links) | [Prerequisites](#prerequisites) | [Usage](#usage) | [Interactive Figures](#visualisations)